 After the soil freezes, put more compost or mulch on your garden.
 Keep that soil good and frozen all winter and protected from desiccation of winter winds.
 If you’re in an area where there’s still time to get fall cover crops in…get them in now.
 Last year’s dry hot February and March was tough on soil and plants.

-Spend some time this winter thinking about water use in your yard and whether you might find areas you can make more xeric to help spare the water you do have for other thirstier areas.
+Spend some time this winter thinking about managing drought with water use in your yard and whether you might find areas you can make more xeric to help spare the water you do have for other thirstier areas.
 Lots of us had sticker shock this year when the water bills came.
 We have some good mixes of drought-tolerant wildflowers that will let you have flowers and not have to pay high water bills.

 And Pray for Rain.